+Ideally, quantum mechanics imposes a fundamental limit on measurement precision, called the Heisenberg limit (HL) \cite{heisenbergCite}, which can be only achieved for closed quantum systems which are completely noiseless.
+Nevertheless, for real situations where the quantum system is open, i.e., interacts with an environment and is exposed to the environmental noises, the HL is not achievable.
+In these real situations, environmental decoherence imposes a more severe limitation on precision instead of the HL, which is called the standard quantum limit (SQL).
+In the present article where we have focused on the OMSs as open quantum systems that are exposed to the environmental noises, the precision limit of measurement is determined with the SQL.

-In the OMSs, the competition between the \textit{shot noise} (SN) \cite{radiationNoise1} and the radiation pressure \textit{back-action} (BA) noise \cite{radiationNoise2}, which have opposite dependences on the input power, determines the standard quantum limit (SQL) \cite{braginskyBook}.
-The SN limits high-precision interferometry at high frequencies \cite{lIGO1992}, while BA noise becomes relevant only at large enough powers and will be limiting in the low-frequency regime for the next-generation gravitational-wave detectors \cite{radiationNoise3,radiationNoise4}.
-In fact, increasing the input power decreases the SN, on one hand, while causes an increase of the BA noise on the other hand.
-Therefore, the greatest challenge in an ultra-precision quantum measurement \cite{Sillanpaahiddencorrelation2018,sillanpaanoiselessmeasurement2017} for surpassing the SQL is to find methods to suppress the BA noise.
+In the OMSs, the competition between the SN \cite{radiationNoise1} and the radiation pressure backaction noise \cite{radiationNoise2}, which have opposite dependences on the input power, determines the standard quantum limit (SQL) \cite{braginskyBook}.
+The SN limits high-precision interferometry at high frequencies \cite{lIGO1992}, while backaction noise becomes relevant only at large enough powers and will be limiting in the low-frequency regime for the next-generation gravitational-wave detectors \cite{radiationNoise3,radiationNoise4}.
+In fact, increasing the input power decreases the SN, on one hand, while causes an increase of the backaction noise on the other hand.
+Therefore, the greatest challenge in an ultra-precision quantum measurement \cite{Sillanpaahiddencorrelation2018,sillanpaanoiselessmeasurement2017} for surpassing the SQL is to find methods to suppress the backaction noise.